elelpublic/samplerestapi/README.md

 =============

 This is an example skeleton for a REST api on nodejs.
 It is a fully functional management service for books.
-The book date is stored in a mongo database called samplerestapi on localhost.
+The book data is stored in a mongo database called samplerestapi on localhost.

 Install Dependencies